-• Colors.
+Colors.

 - Cluster Colors.
 This button is available only if the network visualization is selected.
-The button offers four options: - Edit.
+The button offers four options: - Edit colors.
 This option is the default choice.
-Choose this option to edit the current cluster colors in the Edit Cluster Colors dialog box. - Import.
-Choose this option to import cluster colors from a cluster colors file (see Subsection 4.4.14.4). - Export.
-Choose this option to export the current cluster colors to a cluster colors file (see Subsection 4.4.1). - Restore original.
-Choose this option to restore the original cluster colors. - Overlay Colors.
+Choose this option to edit the current cluster colors in the Edit Cluster Colors dialog box. - Import colors.
+Choose this option to import cluster colors from a cluster colors file (see Subsection 4.4.14.4).

+- Export colors.
+Choose this option to export the current cluster colors to a cluster colors file (see Subsection 4.4.1). - Use default colors.
+Choose this option to use the default cluster colors. - Overlay Colors.
 This button is available only if the overlay visualization is selected and if items have scores.
-The button offers four options: - Set range.
+The button offers four options: - Set colors range.
 This option is the default choice.
 Choose this option to bring up the Set Overlay Colors Range dialog box.
 This dialog box can be used to change the minimum and the maximum score that determine how the scores of items are mapped to colors.
-By default, scores less than or equal to the minimum score are mapped to blue, scores equal to the average of the minimum and the maximum score are mapped to green, and scores greater than or equal to the maximum score are mapped to red.
+By default, scores less than or equal to the minimum score are mapped to blue, intermediate scores are mapped to green, and scores greater than or equal to the maximum score are mapped to yellow.